raz0red/js7800/README.md

 ## Features under consideration for future relases

 * Mobile support (virtual buttons, proper screen sizing, etc.)
-* Updating the emulation core to integrate accuracy improvements that are part of the incredible [A7800 emulator](http://7800.8bitdev.org/index.php/A7800_Emulator).
+* Updating the emulation core to integrate accuracy and compatibility improvements that are part of the incredible [A7800 emulator](http://7800.8bitdev.org/index.php/A7800_Emulator)
 * Save/load state support
 * Network-based multiplayer support
+* Improved cartridge browser with detailed descriptions and screenshots

 ## Documentation